Capt. Fred Tobias Bruni Jr.

 set on fire.

 Forty or fifty men still managed to get out of the trenches.
 Those POWs who managed to escape jumped from a fifty foot cliff to the beach.
 Shore sentries and guards on barges shot at them from the cliffs and boats.
-Those who were recaptured by the Japanese were buried alive while those who survived the massacre swam to their freedom.
+Those who were recaptured by the Japanese were buried alive while those who survived the massacre successfully hid and later swam to their freedom.

 One POW who was recaptured had attempted to swim to freedom.
 The Japanese stuck him with bayonets and poured gasoline on his feet and set him on fire.
 The entire time they mocked him and continued to bayonet him.
 They finally poured gasoline over his entire body and watched the flames devour him.